Lily Stockman

 Lily Stockman (born 1982) is an American painter who lives and works in Los Angeles and Yucca Valley, CA.

-Life and work
+Early life and education

 Lily Stockman studied Visual and Environmental Studies at Harvard University, during which time she spent five months in Ulaanbaatar, Mongolia apprenticing in Buddhist thangka painting at the Union of Mongolian Artists.
 In 2011, Stockman moved to Jaipur, India to study pigment and Mughal miniature painting.
 Her time in India culminated with an exhibition at the Threshold Art Gallery in Delhi.
 Stockman taught undergraduate painting for two years and received her MFA in studio art from New York University, where she studied with painter Maureen Gallace.